samdonnelly/autonomous-navigation/README.md

 # Autonomous Navigation

-Simulation and calculation for autonomous roboto navigation.
+Simulation and calculation for autonomous robot navigation.